wanghongran2023/AWS_ML_finetuning/README.md

 # About Sagemaker Debugger

-Sagemaker Debugger is a powerful tool that can help use to debug the model training process, you can use method like hook.save_tensor() to track the changement of important variable and understand the internal process of the model training.
+SageMaker Debugger is a powerful tool that can help us debug the model training process.
+It allows us to use methods like `hook.save_tensor()` to save specific tensors, monitor their changes during training and understand the internal workings of the training process.

-For example, in the taining code of this projcet I use hook.save_tensor() to track batch_loss,batch_accuracy,epochs_accuracy and epochs_loss.
+For example, in the training code of this project, I use `hook.save_tensor()` to track:
+- batch_loss
+- batch_accuracy
+- epochs_accuracy
+- epochs_loss

 ```python
 # You should import necessary libraries like boto3, base64 and json